 NEC (necrotizing enterocolitis) is a leading causes of infant death, impacting thousands of babies every year in the United States.
-It is a devastating intestinal disease that primarily affects preemies.
+It is a devastating intestinal disease that primarily affects preemies and medically fragile infants.

-The NEC Society is a non-profit, tax-exempt, 501c3 organization, made up of a diverse group of healthcare practitioners, researchers, and families from across the country who seek to protect premature infants from NEC.
+The NEC Society is a non-profit, tax-exempt, 501c3 organization, made up of a diverse group of healthcare practitioners, researchers, and families from across the country who seek to improve outcomes for infants at risk of necrotizing enterocolitis.
 For more about us, check out the NEC Society’s vision.